SigMik/Final_Project_KAMSIG/README.md

 Targets:
 1. To identify the players with the highest points scoring average per season in LKL and MLKL and to add image of each player into the graph.
 In order to perform the analysis, the following steps were taken:
-   ⁘ Reading the csv files created earlier with poins of basketball teams ⁘ Calculating the points average result per game in LKL and MLKL ⁘ Sorting the values by result in the ascending order ⁘ Creating the barplot using seaborn and matplotlib packages and adding the images of each player
+   ⁘ Reading the csv files created earlier with points of basketball teams ⁘ Calculating the points average result per game in LKL and MLKL ⁘ Sorting the values by result in the descending order ⁘ Creating graph using seaborn and matplotlib packages and adding the images of each player

 After the performed analysis, we have obtained the graph with below results:
 ![Highest results players.png](images%2FHighest%20results%20players.png)